-The Geminid meteor shower – always a highlight of the meteor year – will peak around the mornings of December 13 and 14, 2018.
+The Geminid meteor shower – always a highlight of the meteor year – will peak around the mornings of December 13 and 14, 2019, though under the light of a bright waning gibbous moon.
 The Geminids are a very reliable shower if you watch at the peak time of night (centered on about 2 a.m. for all parts of the globe) and if you watch in a dark sky.
 The meteors tend to be bold, white and quick.
 This shower favors Earth’s Northern Hemisphere, but it’s visible from the Southern Hemisphere, too.
 The curious rock comet called 3200 Phaethon is the parent body of this shower.

 Special equipment?
 None needed.
 Just find a dark, open sky and maybe bring a sleeping bag to keep warm.
 Plan to sprawl back in a hammock, lawn chair, pile of hay or blanket on the ground.

 Instead, meteors in annual showers appear in all parts of the sky.
 It’s even possible to have your back to the constellation Gemini and see a Geminid meteor fly by.

 When you’re meteor-watching, it’s good to bring along a buddy.
 Then two of you can watch in different directions.
 When someone sees one, call out “meteor!”
 This technique will let you see more meteors than one person watching alone will see.

 Be sure to give yourself at least an hour of observing time.
 It takes about 20 minutes for your eyes to adapt to the dark.